 The CAFR was prepared to conform with the principles of governmental accounting and reporting set forth by the Governmental Accounting Standards Board.
 Transactions of the Police Pension Fund are reported on the accrual basis of accounting.
-Sufficient internal accounting controls exist to provide reasonable but not absolute assurance in regards to the safekeeping of assets and fair presentation of the financial statements and supporting schedules.
+Sufficient internal accounting controls exist to provide reasonable but not absolutely assurance in regards to the safekeeping of assets and fair presentation of the financial statements and supporting schedules.

 The internal control structure of the Pension Fund is vested with the Board of Trustees.
 This internal control structure is designed to provide reasonable, but not absolute, assurance that these objectives are met.
-The concept of reasonable assurance recognizes that: (I) the cost of a control should not exceed the benefits likely to be derived; and (2) the valuation of costs and benefits requires estimates and judgments by management.
-The Board of Trustees approves all new participants to the Pension Fund, as well as benefit payments to be made to new retirees or disabled employees.
+The concept of reasonable assurance recognizes that (1) the cost of a control should not exceed the benefits likely to be derived; and (2) the valuation of costs and benefits requires estimates and judgments by management.
 The Board of Trustees approves all investments made by the Secretary and Treasurer and all disbursements that pertains to the administration expenses.
 The safe deposit box cannot be accessed except by two officers of the Pension Fund.
 The Board of Trustees has retained an outside data service to provide quarterly financial statements that include statements of plan net position and changes in plan net position accompanied by a schedule of cash receipts and disbursements.
 The investments as reflected in the statement of plan net position are supported by a detailed schedule of individual investments.
 The Board of Trustees does not deem budget controls necessary because administrative expenses are nominal and retirement benefits paid remain relatively stable from month to month.
 Benefits paid to retirees monthly are approved by the Board of Trustees and submitted to an outside payroll service bureau for processing, including direct deposits into the pensioner's bank accounts.